Austrian parliament sacks Kurz as video sting crisis rolls on

 Rather than punish his People’s Party for its 17-month alliance with the far right, voters rewarded it with a bigger share of the vote than in the 2017 election that brought Kurz to power.
 The Social Democrats (SPO), the biggest opposition party, were unable to capitalize on the video scandal and lost ground.

-“To topple the government a few months before an election is something few people in this country can understand,” Kurz told lawmakers the day after what he called his party’s “landslide” victory in the European Parliament vote.
+“To topple the entire government a few months before an election is something no one in this country can understand,” Kurz told lawmakers the day after what he called his party’s “landslide” victory in the European Parliament vote.

-But that did not deter the SPO from bringing its motion of no-confidence against Kurz.
+But that did not deter the SPO from bringing its motion of no confidence against Kurz.
 It argued that if any ministers were going to be replaced with civil servants to rebuild trust after the scandal it should be all ministers including Kurz.

 “Your actions have nothing to do with responsibility,” SPO leader Pamela Rendi-Wagner told lawmakers.